Environmental movement in Australia: Anti-nuclear movement

 Nuclear testing, uranium mining and export, and nuclear power have often been the subject of public debate in Australia, and the anti-nuclear movement has a long history.
 Its origins date back to the 1972–73 debate over French nuclear testing in the Pacific and the 1976–77 debate about uranium mining in Australia.

 Several groups specifically concerned with nuclear issues were established in the mid-1970s, including the Movement Against Uranium Mining and Campaign Against Nuclear Energy (CANE), cooperating with other environmental groups such as Friends of the Earth and the Australian Conservation Foundation.
 However, by the late 1980s, the price of uranium had fallen, and the costs of nuclear power had risen, and the anti-nuclear movement seemed to have won its case.
 CANE disbanded itself in 1988.
 New moves to expand uranium exports in the late 1990s and early 2000s gave rise to a new national movement, much of it focused on the successful campaign by the Mirrar people to prevent a mine being built at Jabiluka.

-Since the 1990s a number of campaigns by Aboriginal Traditional Owners and environmentalists have prevented nuclear waste dumps from being constructed.
+Since the 1990s, a number of campaigns by Aboriginal Traditional Owners and environmentalists have prevented nuclear waste dumps from being constructed.
 These have included sites located at Woomera, Wallerberdina and Kimba in South Australia and Muckaty in Northern Territory.

-About 2003, proponents of nuclear power advocated it as a solution to global warming and the Australian government began taking an interest.
+Around 2003, proponents of nuclear power advocated it as a solution to global warming and the Australian government began taking an interest.
 Anti-nuclear campaigners and some scientists in Australia emphasised that nuclear power could not significantly substitute for other power sources, and that uranium mining itself could become a significant source of greenhouse gas emissions.